kennguyen0303/SOEN343_delivery-1-/README.md

 2. Shijun Deng - AlexSDJ

-3. Abdalla Osman - Abdala
+3. Abdalla Osman - abda9725 (His commits can be found on branch dashboard-leftSide; they were integrated into Nathan commit by accident)

 4. Daniela Venuta - Daniela Venuata